Pranav4399/EventMaps/README.md

 ## Contributing

-Contributions are always welcome for this project although you'd have to wait a bit more time for this to be made Opensource along with MIT License.
+Contributions are always welcome for this project although you'd have to wait a bit more time for this to be made Opensource.
 Please stay tuned!

 ## Documentation

-Currently on the Process of creating a raw Documentation although this project is very self explanatory.
+Currently on the Process of creating a raw Documentation.

 ## Roadmap